Introduction to Menopause

 When a woman permanently stops having menstrual periods, she has reached the stage of life called menopause.
 Often called the "change of life," this stage signals the end of a woman's ability to have children.
 Many physicians actually use the term menopause to refer to the period of time when a woman's hormone levels begin to change.
 Menopause is said to be complete when menstrual periods have ceased for one continuous year.

-The transition phase before menopause is medically referred to as climacteric, but more recently perimenopause.
+The transition phase before menopause is medically referred to as climacteric, but more recently has also been called perimenopause.
 During this transition time before menopause, the supply of mature eggs in a woman's ovaries diminishes and ovulation becomes irregular.
 At the same time, the production of estrogen and progesterone decreases.
 It is the enormous drop in estrogen levels that causes most of the symptoms commonly associated with menopause.

 When does menopause occur?